The project

 | Production of green energy

-Most of the energy the project needs is generated through geothermal energy, air-to-water heat pumps and photovoltaic solar panels.
+Most of the project energy needs is generated through geothermal energy and air-to-water heat pumps.
 In addition, these initiatives will not require fossil fuels.
-Our project has to ambition to obtain the BREEAM Outstanding certificate for the Sablon, Paille, Ruysbroeck and Justice buildings, the highest certification in terms of sustainability.
+Our project has to ambition to obtain the BREEAM Outstanding certificate for the Sablon, Paille and Justice buildings (incl.
+Ruysbroeck), the highest certification in terms of sustainability.

 icon6